Flying-Acorn/Analytics-Middleware-for-Unity/README.md

 ## Installation
-After adding each adapter from Release section, you need to add it to the _services in AnalyticsManager.cs.
+After adding each adapter from the Release section, you need to add it to the _services in AnalyticsManager.cs.
 Here is an example of how to add FirebaseAnalytics:
 ```csharp
 public class AnalyticsManager : MonoBehaviour